LukeMurphey/splunk-web-input/src/README.txt

 Configuring Splunk
 ================================================

-This app exposes a new input type that can be configured in the Splunk Manager.
-To configure it, create a new input in the Manager under Data inputs > Web-pages.
+This app exposes a new input type.
+You will need to create an input to define the websites that you would like to extract information from.
+You can setup a new input using the wizard or using the page in Splunk's manager at Settings » Data Inputs » Web-pages or by using the GUI provided in the app itself.